 The exercise of a prosecutor's discretion, including to charge a lesser offense (or to decline to charge at all), is particularly important in recidivism cases, as these laws tend to have graver sentencing implications than anyone-including legislatures expects, should prosecutors attempt to enforce them in all cases covered by their terms.
-KADISH, supra, at 1006.
-The U.S. Attorney's Manual specifically provides that the decision to seek a recidivism enhancement pursuant to section 851 should be treated with the same diligence and attention to the particular facts of a case as the pursuit of any other charge under the U.S. Code.
+KADISH, supra, 1006.
+For example, depending on circumstances of the case, a recidivist determination can increase the statutory maximum sentence for simple possession from one year up to as many as five years.
+See 21 U.S.C. § 844.
+Indeed, the U.S. Attorney's Manual specifically provides that the decision to seek a recidivism enhancement pursuant to section 851 should be treated with the same diligence and attention to the particular facts of a case as the pursuit of any other charge under the U.S. Code.
 See U.S. Attorney's Manual § 9-27.300 cmt. ("Every prosecutor should regard the filing of an information under 21 U.S.C. § 851 ... as equivalent to the filing of charges.").
-Thus, a prosecutor's decision not to seek a recidivist charge should be no more ignored by an immigration court than any other decision made by a prosecutor to charge one particular offense or another.
-And the implications for a recidivist determination can be stark-for example, depending on the circumstances, it can increase the statutory maximum sentence for simple possession from one year up to as many as five years, see 21 U.S.C. § 844.
+Moreover. without a federal prosecutor's express decision to do so, a U.S. District Judge is without power to adjudicate a defendant as a felon under this statutory scheme.
+A prosecutor's decision not to seek a recidivist charge should be no more ignored by an immigration court than any other decision made by a prosecutor to charge one particular offense or another.3